ggiak/msc-acs106/README.md

 ## 📄 License

 This project is developed for educational purposes as part of the MSC program at the University of West Attica.

-## 🙋‍♂️ Support

-For questions or issues:
-1. Check the troubleshooting section above
-2. Review the technical documentation
-3. Examine log files for error messages
-4. Verify all configuration files are properly set up

----

 **Note**: This is a simulated IoT environment designed for educational purposes.
 In a production environment, additional security measures, authentication, and monitoring would be required.